hamiltontroy/std-string-constexpr-compile-time-string-hashing/README.md

 ## How it works and How to Use

-This program will read from an input file, and then generate c++ code with a [const](https://learn.microsoft.com/en-us/cpp/cpp/const-cpp?view=msvc-170) [std::size_t](https://en.cppreference.com/w/cpp/types/size_t) variables assigned to the hash of your string.
+This program will read from an input file, and then generate c++ code with a [const](https://learn.microsoft.com/en-us/cpp/cpp/const-cpp?view=msvc-170) [std::size_t](https://en.cppreference.com/w/cpp/types/size_t) variable assigned to the hash of your string.

 E.g. just look at the examples, they are like 7 lines of code.